 The backdrops and sprites in the project are listed beneath the Stage.
 You can add as many sprites and backdrops as you like.
-New sprites are added with the icons in the top right corner of the pane.
-The first icon takes you to the Sprites Library, which we recommend using in these short workshops.
-The other icons let you draw your own sprites, upload images from your computer and take photos with a camera attached to the computer.
+New sprites are added with the icon in the bottom right corner of the pane.
+Clicking the cat's face takes you to the Sprites Library, which we recommend using in these short workshops.
+By hovering over the cat icon you will see the other options, which include drawing your own sprites, choosing a random sprite from the library and uploading images from your computer.
 You can also change the name of a sprite.
-If you click on the thumbnail image of a sprite in the Sprite Pane, a turquoise border appears around it.
-There is a small "i" in the top left corner of the border.
-By clicking the "i" you can access some features of the sprite, including a text field with the name of the sprite.
-You can exit this view by clicking the small triangle in the top left corner.
+If you click on the thumbnail image of a sprite in the Sprite Pane, a blue border appears around it.
+Now you can see some features of the sprite in the area above the sprite list.
+Among these is a text field with the name of the sprite, which you may edit.

-Sprites can be deleted with the scissors-shaped Delete tool in the toolbar.
+Sprites can be deleted with the bin icon when the sprite is selected in the sprite list.
 You should be very careful when deleting anything in Scratch, however.
 If you delete a sprite, all the programmed code and any other added features will be deleted as well.
 Workshop participants may sometimes delete a sprite and create a brand new one if they want to change the way the sprite looks.
 What they should do instead is change the costume of the sprite; more about this a little later.
-If a participant has accidentally removed an important element of the project, it can sometimes be brought back with the "Undelete" operation in the Edit menu in the toolbar.
+If a participant has accidentally removed an important element of the project, it can sometimes be brought back with the "Restore Sprite" operation in the Edit menu in the toolbar.
 Scratch can only undo the single latest deletion, however.

-You can also add new backdrops to your Stage with the icons at the bottom of the column to the left of the sprite list.
+You can also add new backdrops to your Stage with the icons at the bottom of the column to the right of the sprite list.
 The photo icon takes you to the Backdrop Library.
 The other icons function like the ones for creating sprites.